 Download Henrik Enderlein's inaugural address

-The new President of the Hertie School of Governance Henrik Enderlein opened the Academic Year 2018/19 today and welcomed 270 new students from 50 countries to the university.
+The new President of the Hertie School Henrik Enderlein opened the Academic Year 2018/19 today and welcomed 270 new students from 50 countries to the university.
 Enderlein held his inaugural address as the school's new President, succeeding Helmut K. Anheier, who has been at the helm of the university since 2009.

 Former President Anheier, the Chairman of the Hertie School Board of Trustees Frank Mattern, Board of Trustees member Lisa Anderson and Berlin Senator for Finance Matthias Kollatz also made remarks.